The category

 Generative AI made operational specificity tractable

 Pre-LLM, "renewal-specific software" required hard-coded workflows that broke the moment a customer’s process differed.
-LLMs reading raw CRM data make domain-specific tooling cheap to build and adapt — for the first time, a category narrower than "Customer Success" can be commercially viable.
+LLMs reading raw CRM data make domain-specific tooling cheap to build and adapt.
+For the first time, a category narrower than "Customer Success" can be commercially viable.

 3